Kagebounshin/tictactoe-milestoneProjectNr2/README.md

 - At the 'Player VS Computer' page, after a game was finished (not after every game), and when you have clicked the "Play Again" button, the new board already had the 'X' randomly set to it ([See picture](assets/img/img-readme/gamebug1.png)).
 If you refreashed the page it went back to the default stage, but after a few matches the bug was back.
 I havn't resolved that bug yet.
 But since you are the 'X' by default.
 I've added a line of code inside the computerMove function, so the computer is always set to the 'O'.
 This was the code I used "mark = cpu" on line 123 inside the gameScript.js.
 So whenever it feels like it, the computer makes the first mark on the gameboard.

 - At the 'Player VS Computer' page, I did a delay function on the computerMove, but if I did another move before the computer, I would mark the gameboard with an 'O' instead of an 'X'.
 So I removed that function, and the problem was solved.
 Also by removing that delay function, the above bug disapeard as well.
 It was a nice touch to the game, but since it could mess up the game play, I decieded to remove that function. (for now).

+- On Iphone X, in the safari browser, the "Change Background color button doesn't look like it does when viewed in other browsers, the [paint brush]() is not centered inside the circle
 ---

 ## Deployment